Super soft and chewy brown sugar cookies—no mixer required!

-I like cookies with a lot going on.
+Sometimes I like cookies with a lot going on.
 Chips of chocolate, swirls of peanut butter, butterscotch morsels, chunks of nuts, stuffed with caramel, and other delightful candies.
-Sprinkle cookies, chocolate chip cookies, frosted cookies – the more stuff going on, the better.
+Sprinkle cookies, chocolate chip cookies, peanut butter cookies, frosted cookies—the more stuff going on, the better.

 But not all the time.

-Sometimes I prefer a pure, simple cookie.
-And ladies and gents, today’s recipe is just that.
-It’s full of one of my favorite flavors: brown sugar.
+Sometimes I prefer a pure, simple cookie like sugar cookies without the icing.
+(I can’t believe I’m saying that because I love icing!)
+Today’s recipe highlights my favorite flavor: brown sugar.
 Moist, molasses-spiked brown sugar in every single bite.
 Soft, chewy, and kissed with cinnamon.
 These simple brown sugar cookies are undeniably impressive.

-You’re going to start with some melted butter.
+Start with melted butter.
 Most of the cookies I make call for creaming softened butter with the sugars.
 However, sometimes I prefer to use melted butter instead of creaming it.
 Melted butter, when paired with the correct ratio of dry ingredients, increases the chewy factor in the baked cookie.
 Since you are using melted butter, you don’t need a mixer for this cookie recipe!

 You’re also going to use only brown sugar in this cookie recipe (except for the rolling… more on that below).
 1 and 1/4 cups of dark brown sugar bring so much moisture to these baked cookies, as well as a modest molasses flavor.
 Light brown sugar may easily be substituted here!